Global Communications and Computing

 Chillblast have told me "The battery is not designed to be user replaceable, unfortunately, although it CAN be changed if you are technically minded and prepared to do a bit of DIY.
 Normally if something goes wrong with the battery in this laptop we are expecting to swap it over for the user. " Although the battery is fixed I understand from Chillblast that it is still possible to add or change drives without completely removing the battery but you should contact them before undertaking such work which is definitely not covered in the very short user manual.

-Warning: There is a problem with Samsung SSDs if used with the Ubuntu LTS version 14.04 Trusty and following versions.
+Warning: There was a problem with Samsung SSDs if used with the Ubuntu LTS version 14.04 Trusty.
 The lowest version number you should use is Ubuntu 15.10 Wily.
 Mint 17 is based on Ubuntu 14.04 but 17.3 has the fix backported into it and is OK as well.
 Read more here if you are using other versions of Linux.

 The following is not very different to the approach in Road to Freedom - A progressive migration from Windows to Ubuntu for Safety, Security and Savings in Home Computing except that here we do not have a Windows system installed and will not be making any provision to dual boot with Windows.
 This means there is no requirement to Backup and set up Windows to be ready for a dual boot although other may wish to do so.
 Chillblast do however install a Windows system in order to carry out their testing and there is a need to check what has been left on the SSD in the way of existing partitioning.
 Chillblast however are very helpful and it is likely that they will be prepared to make sure that the machine is set up in a way that makes life easy if you ask.
 I myself have been very impressed by there service and attitude, they seem to bend over backwards to be helpful.which was itself based on the